tballison/lucene-addons/README.md

 ACKNOWLEDGEMENTS

-Thank you to Todd Hay and David Smiley for encouraging me to startPosition contributing to open source projects.
+Thank you to Todd Hay and David Smiley for encouraging me to start contributing to open source projects.
 David has been extremely generous in helping with technical details of development generally and Lucene/Solr in particular.
 Thank you, David!